SamerArkab/HangMan/README.md

 # HangMan
 HangMan Game - Guess The Word

-Getting more familiar with the fundamentals of Python (Tkinter-GUI) by writing HangMan game as my first program.
+Getting familiar with the fundamentals of Python (Tkinter-GUI) by writing HangMan game as my first program.
+<br>(Need to refactor in the future, write cleaner code and use data structures for better runtime complexity)